 All requirements to accept appointment must be met as stated in official selection notification and/or before start of appointment

 NESLS Weekly Stipend Rates: Stipends are based on class status as shown below.
 Stipends shown are based on full-time (40 hours/week) participation; pro-rated if appointed part-time.

 *Denotes class status completed prior to ORNL report date and as defined by college/university.
 Applicants must be continuing education in an accredited degree-seeking program if graduating before or during the appointment period (i.e. seniors must have proof of continuance in a MS program or MS graduates must have proof of continuance in a PhD program in the following semester).
 You should not apply if you can not provide proof of current enrollment and acceptance into next academic level of courses if applicable.

 Have questions on how to apply?
 Contact NESLS@orau.org.
 For general program questions or additional program information, contact Julie Ezold at firstname.lastname@example.org.

-Eligibility: The ORNL NESLS program is open to full - or part-time students enrolled at a regionally accredited U.S. college or university in a nuclear engineering, science, or eligible related degree with a 3.0/4.0 cumulative GPA at the time of appointment.
+Eligibility: The ORNL NESLS program is open to full - or part-time students enrolled at a regionally accredited U.S. college or university in a nuclear engineering, science, or eligible related degree with a 3.0/4.0 cumulative GPA at the time of appointment and an interest in nuclear science or related research areas.
 Community college students must be working towards an Associate of Science or Associate of Engineering degree.
 Applicants must be continuing education in an accredited degree-seeking program if graduating with degree before or during appointment period and be at least 18 years of age.
 All awards and active participation in the program are contingent upon security access approval to Oak Ridge National Laboratory.